Higher categories of push-pull spans, II: Matrix factorizations: Introduction

 We tend to make no notational distinction between $X$ and $\conj{X}$ and instead inform the reader when to treat an object as $\ZZ$-graded or $\ZZ_2$-graded.
 Then we can talk about $\sCAlg_\KK^{\ZZ_2}$, the $\infty$-category of $\ZZ_2$-graded cdgas, and $\Mod_A^{\ZZ_2}$, the $\infty$-category of $\ZZ_2$-graded derived $A$-modules.
 The same considerations hold for $\QCoh^{\ZZ_2}(X)$, the $\infty$-category of quasicoherent sheaves of $\ZZ_2$-graded modules over a derived stack $X$.
 Since everything is done in an $\infty$-categorical context we will often drop the adjective ``derived'' and just speak of $\KK$-modules, $A$-modules, and stacks.

 We will try to be consistent with the notation used in \cite{Riva2024}.
 We use $\bh_k \sC$ to denote a homotopy $k$-category of an $(\infty,n)$-category $\sC$.
 We only consider the cases $k = 1$ and $k = 2$ in this paper; the first corresponds to the classical homotopy category, and the second has been worked out for complete $2$-fold Segal spaces (and hence for $n$-fold Segal spaces, $n \geq 2$) by Rom\"o in \cite{Romo2023}, and that's enough for us since $\sCRW$ was explicitly constructed as a Segal space.
+It can be shown that $\mathbf{h}_2 \mathscr{C}$ inherits a symmetric monoidal structure if $\mathscr{C}$ has one.
 The word ``equivalence'' will denote an equivalence in the appropriate $\infty$-category -- most of the time this will be a quasi-isomorphism of cochain complexes or of dg-modules over some cdga, both of which become isomorphisms in the corresponding homotopy category.
 We use $\circ$ for composition along a codimension $1$ boundary (e.g. composition of $1$-morphisms and vertical composition of $2$-morphisms) and $\cdot$ for composition along a codimension $2$-boundary (e.g. horizontal composition of $2$-morphisms).
 Algebras, commutative algebras, and modules are used in the appropriate homotopical/$\infty$-categorical sense -- see \cite{HA2017} for a comprehensive survey.

 Finally, we would like to thank Nils Carqueville, Chris Schommer-Pries, and Stephan Stolz for enlightening discussions on this topic, for going through earlier versions of this paper, and for providing many helpful suggestions.
+We are grateful to the referees for suggesting changes in various parts of the document which greatly improved both the narrative and the overall clarity of the paper.